-The SAF has previously committed war crimes, including extrajudicial killings, forced displacement and widespread sexual violence, against civilians in South Kordofan, Blue Nile and Darfur.
-It has also engaged in "scorched earth" tactics, systematically targeting food sources and deliberately destroying civilian infrastructure, including health facilities.
-Amnesty International has also reported evidence that the SAF perpetrated at least 30 suspected chemical weapons attacks against civilians in Darfur between January and September 2016.
+The SAF has previously committed war crimes, including extrajudicial killings, forced displacement and widespread sexual violence against civilians in South Kordofan, Blue Nile and Darfur.
+It has also engaged in "scorched earth" tactics, systematically targeting food sources and deliberately destroying civilian infrastructure.
+The SPLM-N and their armed wing, the SPLA-N, have also perpetrated war crimes, including indiscriminate attacks on civilian-populated areas, alleged recruitment of children and attacks on UN personnel.

 The government continues to systematically obstruct the AU-UN hybrid peacekeeping force in Darfur (UNAMID), tasked with a civilian protection mandate, from carrying out human rights monitoring.
-Since 2008 more than 70 UNAMID peacekeepers have been killed.
+Since 2008 more than 70 UNAMID peacekeepers have also been killed.

 The government has a history of perpetrating atrocities in Darfur, South Kordofan and Blue Nile.
-It has consistently defied external pressure to hold perpetrators accountable.
+Previous attacks on civilian areas by the SAF and SPLA-N demonstrate an unwillingness to distinguish between combatants and civilians, actions that may amount to war crimes and crimes against humanity.
+The government and SPLA-N have consistently defied external pressure to hold perpetrators of these atrocities accountable.

-The UNSC has adopted at least 57 resolutions on Sudan since 2004, most of which have not been fully implemented.
+The UN Security Council (UNSC) has adopted at least 57 resolutions on Sudan since 2004, most of which have not been fully implemented.

 The government, SPLM-N and other parties must abide by the AUHIP Roadmap and permanently end armed hostilities in Darfur, South Kordofan and Blue Nile.
-The UNSC and AU should ensure the government and SPLM-N facilitate the delivery of humanitarian assistance, as stipulated in the Roadmap, 2011 Framework Agreement and 2012 cooperation agreements.
-The UNSC should actively support efforts to bring ICC indictees to justice.
+The UNSC and AU should ensure the government and SPLM-N facilitate the delivery of humanitarian assistance to vulnerable civilians.

+Following the reconfiguration of UNAMID, the UNSC must closely monitor the precarious security situation in Darfur.
+The UNSC should also actively support efforts to bring ICC indictees to justice.
 States parties to the Rome Statute of the ICC should deny President Bashir entry to their country or should comply with ICC warrants and arrest him.

-Last Updated: 15 September 2017
+Last Updated: 15 January 2018